 Conclusions

 This contribution presents a combination of JVET-AB0094 and JVET-AB0095 for screen content.
-Compared with ECM-6.0, the proposed method shows average BD-rates of -x.xx% and -x.xx% for class F and TGM under AI case and average BD-rates of -x.xx% and -x.xx% for class F and TGM under RA case.
+Compared with ECM-6.0, the proposed method shows average BD-rates of -0.47% and -2.20% for class F and TGM under AI case and average BD-rates of -x.xx% and -x.xx% for class F and TGM under RA case.
 It is suggested to investigate in EE.

 5 References